wrxDM/SERank/README.md

 Compared with GSF(Groupwise Scoring Function), our method obtains comparable ranking performance gain, while only requiring little computation overhead.

-The SERank model has been suceessfully deployed in [zhihu Search ranking](https://www.zhihu.com/), which is one of the largest Community Question Answering platform in China.
+The SERank model has been suceessfully deployed in [Zhihu Search ranking](https://www.zhihu.com/), which is one of the largest Community Question Answering platform in China.

 ![image info](./pics/flops.png)